The Capacity of Private Information Retrieval: Discussion

 \subsubsection{Message Size}

 The information theoretic formulation of the PIR problem allows the sizes of messages to grow arbitrarily large.
 A natural question is this -- how large do we need each message to be for the optimal scheme.
-It is easy to see that in our scheme, each message consists of $N^{K}$ bits.
-However, even for our capacity achieving PIR scheme, the size of a message may be reduced, e.g., if the assumption of symmetry is removed.
-As an example, for the same $K = 2$ messages and $N = 2$ databases setting, the following PIR scheme works just as well (still achieves the same capacity)\footnote{Note that allowing asymmetry does not change the capacity of PIR.} when each message is only made up of $2$ bits: $W_1=(u_1,u_2)$, $W_2=(v_1,v_2)$.
-However, here the download is not symmetric. $2$ bits are downloaded from Database $1$ and only 1 bit from Database $2$.
+In our scheme, each message consists of $N^{K}$ bits.
+However, even for our capacity achieving PIR scheme, the size of a message may be reduced.
+As an example, for the same $K = 2$ messages and $N = 2$ databases setting, the following PIR scheme works just as well (still achieves the same capacity) when each message is only made up of $2$ bits: $W_1=(u_1,u_2)$, $W_2=(v_1,v_2)$.

 Determining the smallest message size needed to achieve the PIR capacity, or the message size constrained PIR capacity, is another interesting direction for future work.